On October 11, 2017

 We all know farmers markets are a great place to buy local produce and meats.
 But did you know your local grocery store also has locally sourced foods?

 A lot of people don’t realize that many foods don’t travel very far to get to their grocery store shelves.
-Here are three foods you might be buying local without knowing it:
+You might be buying local without knowing it!

 There are dairy farms located in all 50 states.
 What does that mean?
 It means, unlike some specialty crops that only grow in certain parts of the country, your milk will almost always be local.

 In Kansas, we have about 290 licensed dairy herds.
 In 2016, they produced almost 380 million gallons of milk.
 On top of that, it only takes milk about 48 hours to travel from a farm to your grocery store.
 So your grocery store milk isn’t just local; it’s very, very fresh!